guiliberali/bandits_meet_HMM/README.md

 --------------------------------------------------------------------------------------------------------------------------------

-If you are interested specifically in the detailed documentation and code needed to reproduce the tables and figures in the paper 'Morphing for Consumers Dynamics: Bandits meet HMM' by Gui Liberali and Alina Ferecatu (2022), please refer to the replication files in this link: https://pubsonline.informs.org/doi/suppl/10.1287/mksc.2021.1346.
+If you are interested specifically in the detailed documentation and code needed to produce the tables and figures in the paper 'Morphing for Consumers Dynamics: Bandits meet HMM' by Gui Liberali and Alina Ferecatu (2022), please refer to the replication files in this link: https://pubsonline.informs.org/doi/suppl/10.1287/mksc.2021.1346.

 --------------------------------------------------------------------------------------------------------------------------------

 This GitHub repository is made public to promote the use of multi-armed bandits (MABs) in marketing and is constantly evolving.
 It contains code used in Liberali and Ferecatu (2022), and more.
-The code and data uploaded to the journal website (see link above) can be used solely to reproduce the published article per regulations of the publisher.
+The code and data uploaded to the journal website (see link above) can be used solely to produce the published article per regulations of the publisher.
 The code and data found in this GitHub repository, on the other hand, can be freely used and adapted by you in your own projects or future research.
 Note that all code (and data) is provided AS IS and without any warranty or certification of any kind, express or implied.

 Before using the code in this repository, you should first run 'Configuration.R' and 'Functions.R'.